rdebath/Brainfuck/README.md

   In addition it highlights SOME of the other characters as comments.
 Generally it tries (with moderate success) to distinguish between proper comments and sequences that are probably supposed to be comments but actually contain active BF command characters.
 In addition it tries to identify the 'dead code' style comment loops highlighting any BF command characters within the loop in the 'PreProc' style to distinguish them from commands that may actually be executed.

 3. Tritium (officially Ρ‴) this BF interpreter/compiler/JIT runner makes other programs look slow.
 It is simply the fastest BF interpreter you'll find.
+For top speed the cell size should be 8 or 32bits, but it supports ANY fixed cell size.

 4. Brainfuck to anything.
-Well not exactly anything but the list includes ...
+Well not *exactly* anything but the list includes ...
   * run -- a direct interpreter -- blisteringly quick too for one without JIT.
   * jit -- OTOH this one uses LuaJIT's Dynasm, it's the fastest bf2any program.
   * crun -- Convert to C and run using libtcc or libdl.
-TCC quicker than bf2run ... just, GCC is a lot quicker, even without GCC doing any optimisation.
+Using TCC it's quicker than bf2run ... just, GCC is a lot quicker, even without GCC doing any optimisation.
-  * bf -- Ook, Blub, fuck fuck, "there once was a fish named Fred" and similar transliterations.
+  * bf -- Ook, Blub, fuck fuck, "there once was a fish named Fred" and over 50 similar transliterations.
 Also includes Cell doubler (and quad) mappings.
 Some can be compiled as C (most are *deoptimised* but -rle is not.)
 The optimiser can still run so this can be used as a BF->BF optimiser.
-For BF->BF optimisation best results are got with -Obf.
+For actual BF->BF optimisation best results are got with -Obf.
-  * asmjs -- Convert to the "asm.js" dialect of javascript
+  * asmjs -- Convert to the "asm.js" dialect of javascript (Includes a nodejs wrapper)
   * awk	-- Code for (almost) any version of AWK.
   * bash -- GNU bash, uses arrays, arithimetic etc. (NO external programs or subshells used)
-  * basic -- A couple of very random BASIC interpreters.
+  * basic -- A few very random BASIC interpreters.
+  * bn -- C using the OpenSSL bignum library.
   * cgmp -- C using the Gnu MP library.
 This uses a linked list so the pointer movements are slower.
   * clojure -- Not a very nice conversion though. *no-opt*
   * cmd -- Windows batch files ... far too slow for testing *no-opt*
+  * cs -- Microsoft's C# language.
+  * csh -- The old C-shell, this is really slow.
   * dc -- The unix command, has a -r (run) option that uses a special filter to allow character input.
 This is too complex for dc.sed.
+  * cobol -- The old language using the "open-cobol" variation.
   * d -- The C replacement originally by 'Digital Mars'
   * elf -- Direct production of a 32bit Linux executable. *no-opt*
+  * f90 -- Fortran, the 1990 variant.
   * gas -- x64 or x86 assembler.
 Use gcc to assemble and link: "gcc -o bfp bfout.s" *no-opt*
   * go -- Google's modern language
+  * java --
   * julia -- [A modern language using LLVM](http://julialang.org)
+  * ksh -- Two variants one for ksh88 and one for the current version.
-  * lua
+  * lua --
   * neko -- [Neko programming language VM](http://nekovm.org)
   * navision -- Now called Microsoft DynamicsNAV
   * pascal -- Free pascal.
-  * perl
+  * perl --
-  * php
+  * php --
   * ps1 -- That's right MS Powershell
   * python
   * rc -- The Plan9 shell rc(1) (Can't input without external programs.) -- *deoptimised*
-  * ruby
+  * ruby --
-  * tcl
-  * s-lang
+  * s-lang --
   * sh -- Bourne shell without bash extensions, not Unix v7 but later should be fine.
+  * tcl --
+  * t-sql -- Microsoft's SQL based language.
   * v7sh -- Bourne shell from Unix v7. -- *deoptimised*
+  * whitespace -- A good translation to the Forth-like whitespace eso-lang.

   Most are heavily optimised (for Brainfuck) and most work in both 8 bit and the native size of the generated code.
   The ones marked *no-opt* are not properly optimised as the BE can't generate all the needed op-codes.
 The ones marked *deoptimised* have even the RLE reverted.
 The FE can still optimise in all cases, but without the BE optimisation only constant folding will occur.
   They have all been tested using many of the BF programs from the [Esoteric Files Archive](https://github.com/graue/esofiles/tree/master/brainfuck/src) (And of course tortured!)

 5. The 'extras' subdirectory.
+  * Hello_world.bewbs -- An interpreter for strange BF variant.
+  * bf.pl -- A very small bf->perl tranlate and execute.
+  * bf.rb -- A similar program in Ruby, not as Golfed.
+  * bf.sed -- A BF interpreter in SED.
+  * bf2bash.sh -- A BF interpreter in bash
+  * bf2c-plain.sed -- A plain BF->C convert in sed.
+  * bf2c.awk -- A reasonably quick BF->C and run in awk.
+  * bf2c.rb -- A very compact BF->C and run in Ruby.
+  * bf2c.sed -- A slightly optimising BF->C in sed.
+  * bf2c_v1.b -- A Plain BF->C in BF.
+  * bf2c_v2.b -- A weird RLE optimising BF->C in BF.
+  * bf2lua.lua -- A RLE optimising BF->lua and run in lua.
+  * bfdowhile.c -- A "buggy" BF interpreter that is (surprisingly) still Turing complete.
+  * blub.pl -- "Blub" interpreter in Perl
+  * cdowhile.c -- A "buggy" BF interpreter that is (surprisingly) still Turing complete.
+  * dblmicrobf.c -- A plain BF interpreter with weird cell sizes.
+  * deadbeef.c -- A nice quick interpreter that ONLY has a two command lookahead.
+  * easy.c -- A pipelined BF interpreter (or an interpreter for the 'easy' language).
+  * hydrogen.c -- A component of Tritium that also understands some cell doubling constructs.
+  * k-on-fuck.pl -- Another BF variant in perl.
+  * lightning.c -- A plain jit interpreter using GNU lightning V2.
+  * malbrain.sed -- Convert 'malbrain' to C in sed.
+  * md5.gw.b -- These two BF programs have the same MD5 hash, but produce different outputs.
+  * md5.hw.b -- Ditto.
+  * microbf.c -- A compact and slow BF interpreter.
+  * neutron.c -- The input and tree/stack overlap prototype for Tritium's input routine.
+  * ook.l -- A program in Lex that interprets about 20 different trivial BF substitutions (including Ook).
+  * ook.pl -- A perl program to interpret Ook.
+  * petooh.rb -- A Ruby problem to interpret 'Petooh'
+  * pogaack.pl -- A Perl program to interpret 'Pogaack'
+  * profilebf.c -- A BF interpreter for counting and measuring Brainfuck.
+  * proton.c -- Another component interpreter for Tritium.
+  * spoon.rb -- A 'Spoon' interpreter in Ruby.
+  * txtbf.c -- A program to generate BF programs that output specific text strings.
+  * zero.rb -- A Ruby program to interpret 'Zerolang'.

 6. The 'umueller' directory contains the second brainfuck compiler written by Urban Müller.
   It was written in June 1993.
 The previous one was 296 bytes long, used longword cells (That's 32bits on the Amiga) and did not require 'Amiga OS 2.0'.